bchan01/polyglot-api-demo/README.md

 ![alt text](polyglot-image.png)

 The puspose of this project is to demonstrate how to implement a RESTful API in multiple languages.
-Currently, the API supports a few simple GET endpoints.
+Currently, this API supports a few simple GET endpoints.
 Features to be Implemented in the future are:

 * logging
 * Middleware (handle request, response and error)